SunburstMeoga/bitradar-frontend/README.md

-# BitRadar Frontend
+# BitRocket Frontend

-BitRadar is a decentralized finance (DeFi) application built with React and Vite, featuring Web3 wallet integration and mobile-first responsive design.
-This frontend application serves as the user interface for the BitRadar ecosystem, providing users with a gateway to decentralized finance services.
+BitRocket is a decentralized finance (DeFi) application built with React and Vite, featuring Web3 wallet integration and mobile-first responsive design.
+This frontend application serves as the user interface for the BitRocket ecosystem, providing users with a gateway to decentralized finance services.

 ## 🚀 Features